-Denver Public Schools Head Start (DPSHS) will continue to serve 302 children in 19 Level IV Colorado Shines-rated, six-and- half-hour, full-day classrooms, by providing developmentally appropriate educational services for three- and four-year-old children in safe and nurturing environments.
-DPSHS serves primarily four-year-olds, with three-year-olds enrolled in mixedage classrooms.
-The program promotes the development of young children in all of the Central Domains of the Head Start Early Learning Outcomes Framework while responding to the needs of families.
+Denver Public Schools Head Start (DPSHS) plans to continue serving 350 children in 22 Level IV Colorado Shines-rated, six-and-half-hour, full-day classrooms, by providing developmentally appropriate educational services for three- and four-year-old children in safe and nurturing environments.
+DPSHS serves primarily four-year-olds, with three-year-olds enrolled in mixed-age classrooms.
+The program promotes the development of young children in all the Central Domains of the Head Start Early Learning Outcomes Framework while responding to the needs of families.
 The program's curricula, Creative Curriculum or Tools of the Mind, are aligned with standards implemented in K-12 education within Denver Public Schools.
 These standards include the Common Core State Standards, the Colorado Academic Standards, and the World-Class Instructional Design and Assessment (WIDA) English Language Development Standards ensuring a smooth transition to Kindergarten and beyond.
 Program staff and teachers are highly qualified and experienced.
 Classroom teachers are Early Childhood Education (ECE) qualified with Colorado teaching licenses and certificates.
 As part of the Denver Public Schools (DPS) system, DPSHS draws on a comprehensive web of support services for children and families including parent leadership and engagement opportunities, transitional resources, translation and interpretation services, support for homeless families, health screenings and best practices, financial literacy, and strong partnerships within and outside the district.

 DPSHS places emphasis on its goals and objectives by concentrating efforts where a need for growth is determined.
-TS Gold scores have consistently increased in all developmental domains.
+TS Gold scores have consistently increased in all developmental domains according to the first checkpoint in the 2020-2021 school year, compared to the first checkpoint in the 2019-2020 and previous school years.
 This outcome can be attributed to overall increased teacher effectiveness and aptitude in each of the categories.
-DPSHS staff and parents have received training and support to increase capacity in order to promote collaborative best practices in areas where growth may be identified as a need.
+DPSHS staff and parents have received training and support to increase capacity to promote collaborative best practices in areas where growth may be identified as a need.
 Teachers and paraprofessionals receive stipends and/or tuition reimbursements that promote continued learning and coursework that furthers their education and development within the early childhood education profession.
 This also helps them meet teacher and paraprofessional Head Start specific qualifications.
-Comprehensive service staff have a district reputation and focus on placing importance on the family and their individualized needs.
-The result is evident in the progress made toward meeting each of the objectives and goals: